Parent Engagement Policy and Compact

 Efforts will be made to ensure that all parents/caregivers are welcomed and provided opportunities to actively engage within the school, including the following:

-- Create a welcoming atmosphere at the school with a warm greeting upon entering the front office, signage in the halls to label areas and teachers, directions in English and Spanish, and colorful displays.
+- Create a welcoming atmosphere at the school with a warm greeting entering the front office, signage in the halls to label areas and teachers, directions in English and Spanish, and colorful displays.
+Students will be greeted daily and engage in morning meetings to build positive communities in each classroom.

 - Provide interpretation services for parent-teacher conferences, workshops, and meetings.